Premonitia · Market Intelligence

 04 Signal Added to Scoring Model

-32,602 properties in the Premonitia database matched this profile and have been upgraded from Medium → High.
+A significant cohort of London leasehold flat owners match this profile within the Premonitia scoring database.
 These owners are not calling agents speculatively.
-The right message is optionality — get a valuation now, understand the market, know your position before necessity forces a rushed decision.
+The right message is optionality - get a valuation now, understand the market, know your position before necessity forces a rushed decision.